Admission Health Requirements

 How to Provide Proof of Immunization:

-Students may submit copies of official immunization records (such as immunizations on high school transcripts or yellow travel cards) to the Student Health Center by mail, fax, or in person.
+As an alternative to immunization “self-entry” into the student health portal, students may submit copies of official immunization records (such as immunizations on high school transcripts or yellow travel cards) to the Student Health Center by mail, fax, email, or in person.
 If the student does not have a copy of their immunization history, the Incoming Student Health Form can be completed by a physician instead.

 QuestionsPlease refer to the FAQ page for further questions.